If you made any changes in Pure these will be visible here soon.

 Subsequently, having moved to Mauritius, I started studying institutional obstacles to water sector reform in developing countries.
 In a grant-financed project on the sustainability of the Mauritian water sector, I analysed the micro-institutional governance setup and identified a number of institutional failings.
 This research was then disseminated to sector decision-makers.

 To understand the underlying reasons for the lack of reform of the Mauritian water sector, I then started analysing the sector’s political economy.
-I found that colonially inherited power relationships between the State and the economic elite explain the reform stasis.
+I found that colonially inherited power relations between the State and the economic elite explain the reform stasis.

 Teaching specialisms